-- Designs requiring that the supporting logistical needs do not impede execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development, must be clearly defined and transparent at the initial stage of planning.
+- Designs require that the supporting logistical needs do not impede execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development, must be clearly defined and transparent at the initial stage of planning.
 Scientists and engineers working together through IDPO must assess the impact of changes as they arise during the engineering design and fabrication process. - Drills, major drilling subsystems, and accompanying technology must be developed with consideration of potential use in future projects.
 The drills and technology must be versatile and well documented so that they can be used, maintained, and repaired by other engineers. - Major drilling systems (e.g. sondes, winches, control and other major electronics systems) should be fungible to the maximum extent possible.
-Major component inter-changeability and logistical agility should be essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience.
+Major component inter-changeability and logistical agility should be essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience. - Heavy traversing capability is urgently needed to improve access to many scientifically important regions of the Antarctic and Greenland Ice Sheets.